mikeygman11/IS601_Midterm/README.md

 - **REPL Commands:** Provides additional commandsL:
   - `menu` – List available commands.
   - `history` – Display historical calculations.
-  - `clear_history` – Clear all calculation history.
+  - `clear` – Clear all calculation history.
 - **Dynamic Logging Configuration:** Logging is configured via environment variables and the `logging.conf` file.
 Users can adjust logging levels and output of the logging file as needed
 - **Pytest, Pylint, Testing:** Achieves 95%+ test coverage using Pytest and 9.15/10+ code rating and maintains code quality with Pylint, adhering to PEP 8 standards.